sqmk/huejay/README.md

 `Scene` objects can be reconfigured and saved using `client.scenes.save`.
 Light states can be configured with this command.

+**Important: Setting light state in API v1.11.0 appears to be broken.
+Huejay will throw a `huejay.Error` when configuring a light state for an id.
+It is expected that this feature will be fixed in an upcoming bridge update.**

 ```js
 client.scenes.getById('123456abcdef')
   .then(scene => {